 New York has a private market.
 You can purchase a workers' compensation policy from any insurance carrier or agency that is licensed to write in that state.
 Get started on a policy with WorkCompOne >>

 New York also has a state fund that competes with the private market.
 You can contact the New York State Insurance Fund if you are unable to secure coverage from a private insurance carrier.
 State funds accept higher-risk businesses, and their rates are often higher.
 Large employers might consider self-insurance options.

 As the fourth most populated state in the U.S., the New York work comp market is served by a number of licensed insurers.
 While some commercial insurance carriers write multiple lines of business, some specialize in a particular line (workers' compensation) or business type (small business).
-Some, like Pie Insurance, specialize in both.
+Some, like Pie Insurance and The Hartford, specialize in both.